ViralTexts/gtr-clusters/clusters/18690715-sn90061771-KeepingOnesEyesOpen.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+jyffj?:-.--- - - - -.-
+Large numbers of deer are said, to ap­
+pear along the line of the Illinois Central
+Hail road.
+&#x27; The very latest style of note paper is of
+a light brown color, to be written on w ith
+green ink.; ?; ;
+I JIow many apples did our first parents
+eat in the Garden of Eden ? .
+.
+Eve 8 and Adam 2.
+; A Fish story that of Hamilton&#x27;s resig­
+nation.; Another novel by George Eliot is an­
 nounced.&#x27; r &quot; &#x27; &#x27; ; &#x27; K
 The tea plant has done very well this
 year in South Carolina, Tennessee and Cal-